-Performer & Songwriter – Fiddle, Mandolin, Piano, Guitar, Flutes, vocals and Tin Whistle
+Performer & Songwriter – Fiddle, Mandolin, Piano, Guitar, Flutes, Accordion, Vocals and Tin Whistle.

 Sue Cunningham co-developed and produced the bluegrass and acoustic music festival originally known as “Music in The Mountains” which began in 2002.